wp-statistics/wp-statistics/readme.txt

 == Changelog ==
 = 12.5 =
-* Added cache option for support when the cache enabled in the WordPress.
+* Added: Cache option for support when the cache enabled in the WordPress.
-* Added Visitor's city name with GeoIP.
+* Added: Visitor's city name with GeoIP.
-* Added WP-Statistics shortcode in the TinyMCE editor. you can use the shortcode easily in the posts and pages.
+* Added: WP-Statistics shortcode in the TinyMCE editor. you can use the shortcode easily in the posts and pages.
-* Added Qwant search engine in the Search Engine Referrals.
+* Added: Qwant search engine in the Search Engine Referrals.
-* Added referrers to WP-Statistics shortcode attributes. e.g. `[wpstatistics stat=referrer time=today top=10]`
+* Added: Referrers to WP-Statistics shortcode attributes. e.g. `[wpstatistics stat=referrer time=today top=10]`
-* Removed the Browscap library and we used a new library called the [WhichBrowser](https://whichbrowser.net/) and [CrawlerDetect](https://crawlerdetect.io/).
+* Removed: The Browscap library and we used a new library called the [WhichBrowser](https://whichbrowser.net/) and [CrawlerDetect](https://crawlerdetect.io/).
 These libraries give us more help in identifying user agents.
-* Improved the Datepicker in the WP-Statistics pages, supported WordPress custom date format.
+* Improved: The Datepicker in the WP-Statistics pages, supported WordPress custom date format.
-* Improved the pagination class.
+* Improved: The pagination class.
-* Improved the assets and fixed conflict ChartJS issue, when the Hit Statistics Meta box was enabled in posts/pages.
+* Improved: The assets and fixed conflict ChartJS issue, when the Hit Statistics Meta box was enabled in posts/pages.
-* Improved the responsive summary page.
+* Improved: The responsive summary page.
-* Improved exclude Ajax requests, now compatible with [Related Post by Jetpack](https://jetpack.com/support/related-posts/).
+* Improved: Exclude Ajax requests, now compatible with [Related Post by Jetpack](https://jetpack.com/support/related-posts/).
+* Improved: Some issues.
+* Updated: Chart.js library to v2.7.3
-* Disabled the setting menu when the current user doesn't access.
+* Disabled: The setting menu when the current user doesn't access.
+* Disabled: Baidu search engine by default after installing.

 = 12.4.3 =
-* Disabled the welcome page and Travod widget.
+* Disabled: The welcome page and Travod widget.

 = 12.4.1 =
-* Implemented the `do_welcome()` function.
+* Implemented: The `do_welcome()` function.
-* Updated Libraries to latest version.
+* Updated: Libraries to latest version.
-* Added `delete_transient()` for deleting transients when uninstalling the plugin.
+* Added: `delete_transient()` for deleting transients when uninstalling the plugin.

 = 12.4.0 =
-* Removed The Opt-Out removed.
+* Removed: The Opt-Out removed.
-* Added Anonymize IP addresses option in the Setting > Privacy.
+* Added: Anonymize IP addresses option in the Setting > Privacy.

 = 12.3.6.4 =
-* Updated Libraries to latest version.
+* Updated: Libraries to latest version.
-* Enabled the suggestion notice in the log pages.
+* Enabled: The suggestion notice in the log pages.
-* Improvement Counting non-changing collections with `count()`.
+* Improvement: Counting non-changing collections with `count()`.
 Thanks [Daniel Ruf](https://github.com/DanielRuf)

 = 12.3.6.3 =
-* Disabled the suggestion notice.
+* Disabled: The suggestion notice.

 = 12.3.6.2 =
-* Tested with PHP v7.2.4
+* Tested: With PHP v7.2.4
-* Added suggestion notice in the log pages.
+* Added: Suggestion notice in the log pages.
-* Added new option for enable/disable notices.
+* Added: New option for enable/disable notices.

 = 12.3.6.1 =
-* Improvement i18n strings.
+* Improvement: I18n strings.
-* Improvement GDPR, Supported for DNT-Header.
+* Improvement: GDPR, Supported for DNT-Header.
-* Improvement GDPR, Added new option for delete visitor data with IP addresses.
+* Improvement: GDPR, Added new option for delete visitor data with IP addresses.

 = 12.3.6 =
 * Note: GDPR, We Updated Our [Privacy Policy](https://wp-statistics.com/privacy-and-policy/).